 How It Works

 Bottom Line: Maca may increase sexual function but it has not been shown effective against cancer.

 Maca root is in the same family as cabbage, cauliflower and broccoli.
 Maca has traditionally been used to improve sexual performance and as a treatment for infertility.
 Studies have shown that maca is able to improve sexual performance, however it does so without affecting serum hormone levels in the blood.
-It is possible that maca affects the receptors that these hormones bind to.
-Because maca affects the body through these hormones, it is assumed that it can produce effects in members of both sexes.
 Further study is warranted.

 - To treat infertility